QuentinRa/blog.quentinra.dev/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/lgs-games/memorize)](https://github.com/lgs-games/memorize)
 </div>

-Anyone can contribute, and you are more than welcome!
-There is a small gift for each contribution 😘!
+Anyone can contribute, and you are more than welcome 🤗!
 </div>